 IEP LEARNING CENTER

-Beginning Fall 2022, the IEP Learning Center will become a licensed Arrowsmith provider and will offer programs that benefit a range of learning abilities.
+As of Fall 2022, the IEP Learning Center is a licensed Arrowsmith provider and offers programs that benefit a range of learning abilities.
 Learning diagnoses like dyslexia, dysgraphia, dyscalculia, central auditory processing issues, executive function, non-verbal learning, visual-spatial challenges, communication, and attentional difficulties have all been addressed through the Arrowsmith programs.

 Advocating for children to have an equal opportunity to access their education is the cornerstone of Inclusive Education Project.
 Now, the Inclusive Education Project Learning Center will ensure that all children have an opportunity to properly develop their cognitive functioning.